 If you keep your bank and credit accounts at the same bank, consider yourself warned.
 Your bank may be able to use your checking account balance to pay off your card without telling you first, as it’s likely allowed in your account agreement.

 Whether a credit card is better than a check depends on your needs and money management preferences.
-In many ways, a credit card is more convenient than checks because you can use it at point of sale machines, both in-person and online, to make purchases within moments.
-There are also a lot of businesses that no longer accept checks due to the rise in check fraud, which makes a credit card, debit card, or cash your only payment options at some businesses.
+In many ways, a credit card is more convenient than checks because you can use it at point of sale machines, both in person and online, to make purchases within moments.
+Many businesses no longer accept checks due to the rise in check fraud, which makes a credit card, debit card or cash your only payment options at some businesses.

-Also, in some ways, it’s a matter of apples and oranges because credit cards are different from checks when it comes to the money they make available.
 With a credit card, you’re issued a loan from the credit card company that you have to pay back, often with interest if you don’t pay the balance by the end of the month.
-With a check, you’re taking money directly out of your bank account—money that you already have.
+With a check, you’re taking money directly out of your bank account—money you already have.
 For people who want to avoid debt, paying with checks—if they’re accepted—may be a preferable option.

-A checking account typically comes with a debit card, so if you have one—and choose to use both—you’re really dealing with a single financial instrument: A checking account.
-As separate financial tools, the safety of each depends on how well you protect either your debit card, your PIN and your checkbook.
+A checking account typically comes with a debit card, so if you have one—and choose to use both—you’re really dealing with a single financial instrument: a checking account.
+The safety of each depends on how well you protect either your debit card, your PIN and your checkbook.

 If someone were to steal your debit card and know your PIN, they could empty your account in minutes.
 By the same token, if someone were to steal your checkbook, they could write a check to someone and forge your signature, stealing your money just as easily.
 On the other hand, credit cards have extra fraud protections in place, which can make it relatively safer than a debit card.